Complexity Behind Elegant Simplicity

 What does “preferred human actions” mean?

-Perhaps you agree with us that we want to see as many different people a wide variety of things.
+Perhaps you agree with us that we want to see as many different people as possible doing as many different things as possible.
 Perhaps you also agree we want minimum duplicated effort across human activity.
 We don’t want everyone doing the same thing.
 We’d prefer to minimize that actually.

 Perhaps too you’ll agree we want to maximize using renewable resources and using those resources with maximum efficiency.
 I think you’ll also agree we want to maximize intellectual property (IP) benefits, maximize benefit to society, maximize human resiliency, maximize benefits of all kinds to individuals, and also increase environmental prosperity to the maximum extent possible.
 All while we also want to minimize any negative outcomes: to society, people, prosperity, the planet.